2023 Moose Mountain Marathon Participant Guide

 Weather and Clothing:

-Early Sept. in Northern Minnesota – we can have highs in the mid 80’s and lows in the mid 30’s or a combination of both.
+Early September in Northern Minnesota, we can have highs in the mid 80’s, and lows in the mid 30’s, or a combination of both.
 Rain is not uncommon.
 Be prepared, watch the forecast and plan accordingly.
 The official average high is 65F and the average low is 47F.
 Records are 81F and 37F.
-One item that we highly recommend for runners is a plastic bag, poncho or rain jacket that you can carry with you for a cold overnight or a down-pour – don’t succumb to a DNF because you did not have the proper clothing.
+One item that we highly recommend for runners is a plastic bag, poncho or rain jacket that you can carry with you – don’t succumb to a DNF because you did not have the proper clothing.

 Race Numbers: